 The Central Adelaide Local Health Network (CALHN) Upper Gastrointestinal (UGI) Service has surgical units at Royal Adelaide Hospital (RAH) and The Queen Elizabeth Hospital (TQEH).
+Both units perform many complex open and laparoscopic surgical interventions, also have state-of-the-art endoscopic services and run a recognised laboratory for functional studies of the oesophagus.

 RAH UGI surgery unit provides specialised assessment and surgical care of patients with problems of the upper gastrointestinal tract, including diseases of the oesophagus and stomach (bariatric procedures are offered in patients who meet criteria as well), in addition to meeting the community needs for patients with general surgical problems.
 This applies to both acute inpatient and outpatient care settings.